How to Convert Text to Speech in Python

 • Offline Text to speech using pyttsx3 library that uses an existing engine on your OS.

-if you want to use a reliable synthesis, you can go for Google TTS API or any other reliable API of your choice.
+So, to wrap it up, If you want to use a reliable synthesis, you can go for Audio OpenAI API, Google TTS API, or any other reliable API you choose.
 If you want a reliable but offline method, you can also use the SpeechT5 transformer.
 And if you just want to make it work quickly and without an Internet connection, you can use the pyttsx3 library.

 Here is the documentation for used libraries: